Kingdom (biology): Three domains of life

-From around the mid-1970s onwards, there was an increasing emphasis on comparisons of genes at the molecular level (initially ribosomal RNA genes) as the primary factor in classification; genetic similarity was stressed over outward appearances and behavior.
-Taxonomic ranks, including kingdoms, were to be groups of organisms with a common ancestor, whether monophyletic (all descendants of a common ancestor) or paraphyletic (only some descendants of a common ancestor).

-Based on such RNA studies, Carl Woese thought life could be divided into three large divisions and referred to them as the "three primary kingdom" model or "urkingdom" model.
+Based on RNA studies, Carl Woese thought life could be divided into three large divisions and referred to them as the "three primary kingdom" model or "urkingdom" model.

-In 1990, the name "domain" was proposed for the highest rank.
-This term represents a synonym for the category of dominion (lat. dominium), introduced by Moore in 1974.
-Unlike Moore, Woese et al. (1990) did not suggest a Latin term for this category, which represents a further argument supporting the accurately introduced term dominion.
+In 1990, the name "domain" was proposed for the highest rank, with Latin equivalent regio.
 Woese divided the prokaryotes (previously classified as the Kingdom Monera) into two groups, called Eubacteria and Archaebacteria, stressing that there was as much genetic difference between these two groups as between either of them and all eukaryotes.

 According to genetic data, although eukaryote groups such as plants, fungi, and animals may look different, they are more closely related to each other than they are to either the Eubacteria or Archaea.
 It was also found that the eukaryotes are more closely related to the Archaea than they are to the Eubacteria.
 Although the primacy of the Eubacteria-Archaea divide has been questioned, it has been upheld by subsequent research.
 There is no consensus on how many kingdoms exist in the classification scheme proposed by Woese.